danehans/docker-glance/README.md

 Introduction
 ------------
 This guide assumes you have Docker installed on your host system.
 Use the [Get Started with Docker Containers in RHEL 7](https://access.redhat.com/articles/881893] to install Docker on RHEL 7) to setup your Docker on your RHEL 7 host if needed.
+Reference the [Getting images from outside Docker registries](https://access.redhat.com/articles/881893#images) section to pull your base rhel7 image from Red Hat's private registry.
+This is required to build the rhel7-systemd base image used by the Glance container.

 Make sure your Docker host has been configured with the required [OSP 5 channels and repositories](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux_OpenStack_Platform/5/html/Installation_and_Configuration_Guide/chap-Prerequisites.html#sect-Software_Repository_Configuration)

-Reference the [Getting images from outside Docker registries](https://access.redhat.com/articles/881893#images) section of the [Get Started with Docker Containers in RHEL 7](https://access.redhat.com/articles/881893) guide to pull your base rhel7 image from Red Hat's private registry.
-This is required to build the rhel7-systemd base image used by the Glance container.

 After following the [Get Started with Docker Containers in RHEL 7](https://access.redhat.com/articles/881893) guide, verify your Docker Registry is running:
 ```